 Ian Cain, Chief Executive Officer at SES Water

-We need to focus our efforts on the people who really need us right now.
-We’re encouraging you to use our website to do the following very quickly and easily:
+We are experiencing a high number of telephone calls at the moment so we encourage you to use our website to do the following very quickly and easily:

 You can also register for email or text message updates to stay up-to-date on our response to coronavirus.